nelabs/BicycleShop/README.md

 fetch all comments under the bike (done)
 error: stars if selected more than 1 then submitting array (done)

-create advanced realtionship between category and items rename bicycle to item
+create advanced realtionship between category and items (partially done) rename bicycle to item

+express flash doesn't work when deleting post